rohankhudedev/Integrated-features-of-datatable/README.md

 # Get Started

-> In this repository, You will get all basic required features integrated of datatable and editor-datatable, like:
+> In this repository, You will get all basic required features integrated of Editor Datatable, like:

 * Export Button Collection : Copy, CSV, Excel, Print, PDF
 * Editor Buttons : New, Edit(single edit), Delete